 Cakes tins should always be selected in proportion to the size of the mixture.
-Loaf or bar tins should be used for orange cakes / date loaf.
+Loaf or bar tins should be used for orange cakes/date loaf.
 A seven-inch (18 cm) round tin for sponge cakes and never use a recessed or ring tin unless specified.

-Judges will be looking for cakes that have fine texture without air holes even colour on top, sides and bases, height in proportion to tin size; no wire marks; and typical of variety stated in schedule.
+Judges will be looking for cakes that have fine texture without air holes even colour on top, sides and bases, height in proportion to tin size; no wire marks; and typical of variety stated in the schedule.

 Being a short fleeced show, alpacas need to be in clean paddock condition showing a clean breach and fleece with all bulky debris removed.
 As natural as possible is the ideal so manicured bonnets will not be acceptable although nails may be trimmed.
-When fleece is combed or blown disturbance of the original staple structure should be avoided.
+When the fleece is combed or blown disturbance of the original staple structure should be avoided.
 Registration and farm code ear tags are acceptable.

 Do not wash eggs as this removes the natural bloom.
-Clean nesting material in the days before the show is best, but if really necessary a sightly damp cloth maybe used.
+Clean nesting material in the days before the show is best, but if really necessary a sightly damp cloth may be used.

-Read the schedule very carefully and ensure that you are adhering strictly to the requirements of your section including subject.
+Read the schedule very carefully and ensure that you are adhering strictly to the requirements of your section including the subject.
 If it states that your photograph should be of a particular size or that it should be mounted in a particular way, then that is the way you must present it.